Pay tax in the UK as a foreign entertainer or sportsperson

 - a statement confirming the employment status of the performers

-- a sample of copies of performers’ contracts
+- copies of some performers’ contracts

 - details of all expenses paid to your performers in relation to UK performances